toitlang/pkg-modbus/tests/README.md

 pip install -U 'pymodbus==3.0.0.dev4' serial
 ```

-Note: we can't currently open the serial port in Toit-desktop.
-The following instructions are thus not yet relevant.
+Note: we currently don't test the UART version.
+The following
+instructions are thus not yet relevant.

 To test the serial rtu client, create a pipe as follows:
 ``` shell